Our Future Path! A plan for a better world!

 In the early days of our nation, juries were comprised of whichever landowners happened to be in town on the day of the trial and could be rounded up.
 Therefore, those juries were primarily made up of wealthy men.
 The trials tended to be short and dealt with simple matters that could be easily understood by those on the jury.

 In addition, there is a disturbing trend for defense attorneys and prosecutors to use jury consultants to help pick who they want on the jury.
-Instead of trying to select people who would best be able to examine the evidence and render an appropriate verdict, the jury consultants try to select those people that they feel can most easily be swayed to their client’s side.
+Instead of trying to select individuals who would best be able to examine the evidence and render an appropriate verdict, the jury consultants try to select those individuals who they feel can most easily be swayed to their client’s side.

 Excluded Evidence